Chart Color Schemes

 Eagle Point lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Interstate migration contributed approximately 83% to the overall population gains.
-AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data, they utilise VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Projected demographic shifts suggest exceptional growth, with Eagle Point expected to grow by 676 persons by 2041, reflecting a total increase of 24.6% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+As we examine future population trends, exceptional growth, placing in the top 10 percent of regional areas nationally, is predicted over the period with the Eagle Point statistical area (Lv2) expected to expand by 674 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 25.4% over the 17 years.

 Frequently Asked Questions - Population